 Step 1 – Download our SD Card image

 Begin by downloading the SD Card image from our Google Drive.
 Do this by going to http://pisupp.ly/iotsd, clicking on the zip file and confirming the download.

-The version of the SD Card image may change over time with all previous versions being put in the archive folder.
-At the time of writing the version is 2018-01-07-iot-lora-gateway-lite.zip
+The version of the SD Card image may change over time with all previous verisons avialble in the archive folder.
+However the one in the main folder should be used.

 Step 2 – Image the SD Card

 Next we need to write the SD card, before we can do this we need to first download a tool to write the data to the SD Card.
 For this we recommend balenaEtcher (Previously Resin) as it’s compatible with most Operating Systems and is easy to use.